HoudiniGraphql/houdini/CONTRIBUTING.md

 -   **Transforms** are defined in [packages/houdini/cmd/transforms](./packages/houdini/cmd/transforms) and modify the actual documents that the user provides.
-For example, the [composeQueries transform](./packages/houdini/cmd/transforms/composeQueries.ts) is responsible for adding any fragments that a query uses so they can be included in the network request sent to the server.
+For example, the [composeQueries transform](./packages/houdini/cmd/transforms/composeQueries.ts) is responsible for adding any definitions for fragments used by an operation so they can be included in the network request.
 -   **Generators** are defined in [packages/houdini/cmd/generators](./packages/houdini/cmd/generators)
     and write things to disk.
 For example, the [typescript generator](./packages/houdini/cmd/generators/typescript.ts) creates type definitions for every document in a project.